Want to make a printable Easter bunny basket? This is a fun and easy Easter craft for kids.

 The free template comes in four pastel shades plus a black and white line art version so kids (or kids at heart) can colour their own.

 This craft was originally published in 2016 and has been updated and reshared for todays audience.

-As far as my kids are concerned, Easter is definitely one of the top three days of the year – they have been looking forward to it and counting down the days on our calendar for ages.
+As far as my kids are concerned, Easter is definitely one of the top three days of the year.
 Personally though, I like Easter a lot less as an adult than I did as a kid, the chief reason being that feeling I get when I see my kids scoff too much chocolate at once.
 Do you know the feeling I’m talking about?
-But then, I remember how much I loved eating chocolate at their age, and how exciting it was to hunt for eggs and how much I loved making Easter crafts.
-So at our place, we do egg hunting, we do Easter crafts, we do hot cross buns on Sunday morning and if there is a little too much chocolate and other junk food around I try not to let it get to me.
-If truth be told, I feel like there is only a small window of time left for my girls to enjoy some of these things before they realise that the Easter Bunny is just a tall tale and experience the inevitable guilt factor that goes along with eating too much junk as they grow older and more aware of their bodies.
-I’m not even going to get into the over-commercialisation of religious holidays and the sour taste it leaves in my mouth!
-While they are little, I want them to enjoy this special and meaningful long weekend as much as they can.
+But then I remember how much I loved eating chocolate at their age, how exciting it was to hunt for eggs and how much I enjoyed making Easter crafts.

-These little bunnies would make sweet gift baskets for friends as well, and another good thing about them is that they only hold mini eggs – that way parents can be happy too!
+A good thing about these little bunnies is that they only hold mini eggs – that way parents can be happy too!

 More Easter craft ideas for kids:

 - These printable Easter bunny sweet wraps are perfect small gifts for kids’ school friends

 - Create some fun Easter egg scratch art